-The primary analysis of CR rates will compare the CR rates of two treatment groups in the first 348 randomized patients in the ITT Analysis Set using the Cochran-Mantel-Haenszel (CMH) test, stratified by the stratification factors at randomization.
-The odds ratio comparing the 2 arms adjusted for the stratification factors will be presented along with 95% confidence interval (CI).
+The primary analysis of CR rates was done at the 1st interim efficacy analysis (data cut date: 12Aug2022) based on the first 348 randomized patients in the ITT Analysis Set using the Cochran-Mantel-Haenszel (CMH) test, stratified by the stratification factors at randomization.
+The odds ratio comparing the 2 arms adjusted for the stratification factors was presented along with 95% confidence interval (CI).

-The point estimate of the CR rate and the corresponding 2-sided exact 95% CI based on the Clopper-Pearson method will be provided for each arm.
-Patients, who are randomized but have no on-study response assessment or receive any new anticancer therapy including SCT prior to achieving CR, will be considered as non-responders.
+The point estimate of the CR rate and the corresponding 2-sided exact 95% CI based on the Clopper-Pearson method was provided for each arm.
+Patients, who are randomized but have no on-study response assessment or receive any new anticancer therapy including SCT prior to achieving CR, are considered as non-responders.

-If the CR rate of experimental arm is higher than that of control arm and 2-sided p-value from the stratified CMH test using SAS procedure freq is less than 0.03, the null hypothesis of CR rate in Section 6.1.2 will be rejected and the superiority of experimental arm to control arm in terms of CR rate is established.
+If the CR rate of experimental arm is higher than that of control arm and 2-sided p-value from the stratified CMH test using SAS procedure freq is less than 0.03, the null hypothesis of CR rate in Section 6.1.2 would be rejected and the superiority of experimental arm to control arm in terms of CR rate is established.